 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-All academies within the Trust follow the guidance in Annex B of KCSIE (revised September 2022), which outlines the key responsibilities of the DSL.
+All academies within the Trust follow the guidance in Annex C of KCSIE (revised September 2023), which outlines the key responsibilities of the DSL.
+This includes new duties relating to filtering and monitoring which are outlined in our Online Safety policy.